tweikiang/example_tornado/README.md

 https://www.anaconda.com/products/individual

-Then setup your first sample, helloworld.py

-To Install your tornado
+To Install your tornado , for the web server

   pip install tornado

+Then run your server with

+  python helloworld.py